yuvaldrori/documentation/_posts/docker/2015-09-07-browser-testing.md

 ## PhantomJS

-PhantomJS is a headless browser, thus we don't need any xvfb setup to run tests.
+PhantomJS is a headless browser, thus we don't need any Xvfb setup to run tests.
 We simply download it from the official site, unpack it and put it into the PATH.

 ```
 # Starting from Ubuntu Trusty